jmettraux/aac_magic/src/spells.md

 When the spell ends and its fire hasn't propagated to some flammable elements, the fire ends.

-Inflicts 1d4 + skill per round damage points to creatures exposed to it.
+Inflicts 1d4 + `Cast` per round damage points to creatures exposed to it.

 ## Red Finger